michaelbragagnolo/EmbeddedProject/README.md

 ## Action plan

 ### 1. EXPERIMENT
 Provide a set of experiments reproducing **Generative Replay strategy** in Continual Learning.
 Scripts are (so far) organized as follows:
- - *Neural Network Architecture*: MultiLayer Perceptron (MLP)
-   - *MLP_NNmodel.py* defines the neural network utilized for training and evaluating the CL technique;
  - *Generative Model*: Variational AutoEncoder (VAE)
    - *GenerativeModel.py* defines the VAE generative model of data;
  - *Generator Strategy*
    - *GeneratorStrategy.py* wraps the VAE generator in a trainable strategy, later passed to the generator_strategy parameter;
- - *Learning Strategy*: Generative Replay
+ - *Training Strategy*: Generative Replay
    - *GenerativeReplayStrategy.py* implements the Continual Learning strategy of Latent Generative Replay.

 ### 2. EVALUATE